-Cesare Terracciano is Professor of Cardiac Electrophysiology, Director of the BSc course in Cardiovascular Sciences at Imperial College and PI of the British Heart Foundation Cardiovascular Regenerative Centre.
+Cesare Terracciano is Professor of Cardiac Electrophysiology and PI of the British Heart Foundation Cardiovascular Regenerative Centre.
 Professor Terracciano graduated in Medicine at the Universita' La Sapienza of Roma, Italy, and qualified in Cardiology in the same medical school.
 He obtained his PhD in Physiology at the National Heart & Lung Institute, London.
 In 1998 he received a Wellcome Trust Career Development Fellowship and his work is now funded by the Medical Research Council, the British Heart Foundation, the Wellcome Trust and the NC3Rs.
 In his career, he was one of the first to study the mode of regulation of cardiac calcium transporters. the effects of manipulating calcium transporter expression using transgenic technology, myocardial and microdomain plasticity in response to mechanical unloading with left ventricular assist devices, characterise modalities of application and the paracrine effects of cell transplantation, and define the electrophysiological properties of stem cell-derived cardiac myocytes, their chamber specificity and their use in tissue engineering.

 See Cesare Terracciano's profile in Circulation - European Perspectives - 22 June 2010 and his views on Brexit.

 Kane C, Terracciano CMN, 2018, Human cardiac fibroblasts engage the sarcoplasmic reticulum in induced pluripotent stem cell-derived cardiomyocyte excitation-contraction coupling, Journal of the American College of Cardiology, Vol:72, ISSN:0735-1097, Pages:1061-1063